facelessuser/coloraide/docs/src/markdown/api/index.md

     ---------- | ------------------ | -----------
     `name`     |                    | Channel name or sequence of channel names.
 Channel names can define the color space and channel name to retrieve value from a different color space.
     `nans`     | `#!py True`        | Determines whether an undefined value is allowed to be returned.
 If disabled, undefined values will be resolved before returning.
+    `precision`| `#!py None`        | If `precision` is not `#!py None`, the return value will be rounded according to the precision.
+If the precision is a sequence, each returned coordinate will be rounded according to the precision at the corresponding index in the sequence.
 Return

 -   Returns a numerical value that is stored internally for the specified channel, or a calculated value in the case